oscar-dev19/oscar-dev19/README.md

-👋 Hi, I’m Oscar Lopez!
+Hi, I’m Oscar Lopez – self-taught Software Engineer and B.S.
+Computer Science student

-I'm an enthusiastic self-taught Software Engineer and Computer Science student working towards my B.S. in Computer Science.
-I have a passion for continuously learning new things, experimenting with cutting-edge software and technologies, and contributing to open source projects.
-Known for my love of distro hopping and my tendency to tinker with systems, even if it means breaking things that already worked.
+Passionate about learning, experimenting with new technologies, and contributing to open source

+Enjoy tinkering, distro hopping, and breaking systems to understand them better

+Languages: Specializing in Python, Java, and Rust

 ![](./OscarLopez.gif)